mrunalibharshankar/RegressionAnalysis/README.md

 - A dependent variable, which is target variable.
 This variable cannot be directly controlled, and can depend on independent variable.

 The general form of a regression equation is:
-- Y= β0 + β1*X1 +β2X2+…+βnXn+ϵ
+- Y= β0 + β1*X1 +β2X2+…+βnXn + ϵ

+Y is the dependent variable.
+X1,X2,..Xn are independent variables. β0 is the y-intercept. β1, β2,..βn are coefficients representing the relationship between the independent and dependent variables. ϵ is the error term.

-The general line graph, we know that our independent variable runs along the x-axis, and our dependent variable runs along the y-axis
+The general line graph, that independent variable runs along the x-axis, and dependent variable runs along the y-axis